Does workers’ compensation pay for bike-to-work injuries?

 Ditching the car and biking to work is good for the Earth and good for your health.
-Thousands of businesses across the country will encourage their employees to hop on their bicycles for Bike to Work Week from May 16 to May 20, 2016.
+Each year, thousands of businesses across the country encourage their employees to hop on their bicycles for Bike to Work Week.

 The short explanation?